mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > Yet the attainment of this observation has already been actualized...

+Already you [have] observation.
 What is *real* observation?
 Real observation is constantly being *with* the process of meditation, doing zazen.
-But the idea of observation is to see something in the distance; that is [what we usually call] observation.
+But the idea of observation is always to see something in the distance; that is [what we call] observation.
 That’s why we have to observe something closely or discern something in the distance.
 But that’s not real discernment.
 Real discernment or observation is to be constantly *with* it.

-For instance, fires.
+For instance, fire.
 You should observe fire, you should discern fire.
-When you see the fire in the distance, you are always thinking, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because the fire doesn’t burn your body or your mind.
+[When you see a fire] in the distance, you are always thinking, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because the fire doesn’t burn your body or your mind.
 So what is real discernment or real observation of fire?
 Put your hand in the fire.
-Immediately, you can observe *real* observations.
+Immediately, you can observe, *real* observations.

-So if you observe the human body as Buddha, it is actually no observation, but observation has already been actualized.
+So if you observe the human body as a buddha, it is actually no observation, but observation has already been actualized.
 This is the total picture of the real reality you live in.
 That’s why Dogen Zenji says, “Yet the attainment of this observation has already been actualized.”

 > ... so you should know that it is attainment of jumping-around-ness or living-ness.
+>
+> (*Transcriber’s Note:* At this point, Katagiri Roshi is using his own translation.)

 What is the observation that has already been actualized?
-It is nothing but the jumping around; just activity.
-Just bubbles coming up constantly; just like energies gushing out.
+It is nothing but the jumping around; it means just activity.
+Just bubbles coming up constantly.
+Just like energies gushing out.
 Like a spring gushing out from the ground, constantly coming up.
-That means nothing but the process, nothing but the practice, nothing but activity, constantly there.
+That means nothing but process, nothing but practice, nothing but activity, constantly there.

-That’s why he says, “so you should know that it is attainment of jumping-around-ness”.
+That’s why he says, “So you should know that it is attainment of jumping-around-ness”.
 That means *transcendent*.
-We say transcendent, but we don’t understand it.
+We say *transcendent*, but we don’t understand it.
 What does *transcendent* mean?
-It is not that you should keep away from something, going to something else; that’s not transcendent. *Transcendent* is that you are always there, but there is no place for you or your object.
-You are sick, but you are always right in the middle of sickness, so no trace of sickness is left; that is called transcendent.
-It’s not to escape from sickness.
+It is not that you should keep away from something, going to something else; that’s not to transcend. *Transcend* is that you are always there, but there is no trace of you or your object.
+You are sick, but you are always right in the middle of sickness, [so] no trace of sickness is left; that is called transcendent.
+So it’s not to escape from sickness.
 You have to really be working constantly, just like spring water coming up.
 So that’s why it says it like this here.

 #### 2 - 14:39